VBTI-development/onedl-mmdeploy/docs/en/04-supported-codebases/mmseg.md

 ______________________________________________________________________

 [MMSegmentation](https://github.com/vbti-development/onedl-mmsegmentation/tree/main) aka `mmseg` is an open source semantic segmentation toolbox based on PyTorch.
-It is a part of the [OpenMMLab](https://openmmlab.com/) project.
+It is a part of the [OneDL Lab](https://github.com/vbti-development) project.

 ## Installation